The Debut Car | |

 points.
 Not only is the differential not interchangeable with

 others, this chassis cannot easily accommodate the standard unit.
-This

-instead of drums.
 Certainly chassis #156

 was built with four attachment points as part of the plan to use this